Devon Preparatory School: Clubs and activities

 Devon Prep has over 50 different extracurricular activity groups.
 Some of them include: Mock Trial, Model United Nations, DECA, Film Club, Devon Dialogue (newspaper), Calasanctian (yearbook), Art Club, and many more.
 There is an elected Student Council, honor societies, and an Academic Competition Team.
 Musical groups for students include Jazz Band, Rock Band, Choral Tide, and Middle School Ensemble.

-There is an annual Fall Drama and Spring Musical.
+There are annual Fall Drama and Spring Musical performances.

 Devon Prep Esports

-The Esports team at Devon Prep, founded in 2023, has won multiple championships for Splatoon 3, including the 2024 HSEL Winter Blitz, 2024 HSEL Spring Major, 2024 HSEL Fall Major, and 2024 PlayVS Mid-Atlantic Championship.
-The team was one of five finalists (from over 11,000 eligible teams) for the 2025 PlayVS Esports Team of the Year award after a 26 match winning streak from 24 September 2024 to 18 March 2025.
+The Esports team at Devon Prep, founded in 2023, has won multiple Splatoon 3 championships, including the 2024 HSEL Winter Blitz, 2024 HSEL Spring Major, 2024 HSEL Fall Major, and 2024 PlayVS Mid-Atlantic Championship.
+The team was one of five finalists (from over 11,000 eligible teams) for the 2025 PlayVS Esports Team of the Year award after a 26-match winning streak from 24 September 2024 to 18 March 2025.
+In addition to championships, the program has produced one Coca-Cola All Star for VALORANT (2024) and alumni have attended the University of Notre Dame, Duke University, Northeastern University and more.
+The team has also run an esports charity event called "Play With Purpose" in collaboration with local all-girls Catholic school Villa Maria Academy, playing in-person at Uplink Studios in King of Prussia and raising over $1,700 from over 200 donors for Extra Life and the Children's Hospital of Philadelphia in 2026.

 Summer enrichment program

 In the summer, Devon Prep hosts a Summer Enrichment Program.
-Students participate in sports and dramatic arts camps and various other courses throughout the two sessions.
+Students participate in sports and dramatic arts camps, as well as various other courses, throughout the two sessions.
 They attend classes including algebra readiness, digital photography, painting and sculpting, video production, study skills, web building, and history explorations.
 The sports camps include baseball, soccer, track, golf, and basketball.